 The largest African American history and literature collection in the Midwest.
 The strength of the collection is concentrated in African American history in Illinois.
 Holdings include: 70,000 books, many of them rare; 500 periodical titles, current and retrospective; 75 microfilm research collections, totaling over 5000 reels, bringing together the most significant primary source materials from other Black Studies research collections across the country.
 Strong coverage documenting the Chicago Renaissance, 1932-1950; including an online digital collection for Literature, Journalism, The Arts, Music, Social Science, and Institutions.

-P. Gottlieb: Photographs from the Golden Age of
+William P. Gottlieb: Photographs from the Golden Age of Jazz

 From the Library of Congress, the William P. Gottlieb Collection, comprising over sixteen hundred photographs of celebrated jazz artists, documents the jazz scene from 1938 to 1948, primarily in New York City and Washington, D.C.